631

 life scenarios, experience, and expertise.

-The fifth misconception.
-The industry and the
+The fifth misconception is that industry and user

-interest as they are our core stakeholders [...]”
+they are our core stakeholders [...]
 (I1).
-If
+If project

-project facilitators cannot secure their interest and
+facilitators cannot secure their interest and funds,

-funds, there will be no project.
+there will be no technology development for

 It must be understood who the users are.
 It is the